dippedincode/CV/README.md

 <br />Delivered bug fixes and enhancements to the Java asset finance software product

 **Personal online software developer training** (July 2018 to Oct 2018)
-In preparation for the Makers Academy course
+<br />In preparation for the Makers Academy course

 **Kindred Group Plc** (Nov 2010 to Jun 2017) - *Product Delivery Manager*
 <br />Delivered new products and features for several online gambling brands and extensions to the CMS platform